X16Community/x16-smc/bootloader/README.md

 Sets the target address page that is used when reading from or writing to the SMC.

-The byte address is 64 * the target address.
+The byte address is 64 * page.

 Available since bootloader v3.